joe-issa/md-graphene/README.md

 ## Graphene Poisson Ratio Simulation

 This repository contains the course project for **PHY671: Multiscale Materials Modelling, from Atomistic to Macroscopic Methods** at the École Polytechnique (Institut Polytechnique de Paris).
 In this project, a graphene sheet is simulated under uniaxial tension using LAMMPS.
-The goal is to analyze the variation of its Poisson ratio with applied strain.
+The goal is to analyze the variation of its Poisson ratio with applied strain at the atomistic scale.
 The methodology follows the approach described in the paper:

 > **Pacheco-Sanjuán, A., & Batra, R. C. (2023).** Insights into the auxetic behavior of graphene: A study on the temperature dependence of Poisson's ratio and in-plane moduli. *Carbon, 215*, 118416. [https://doi.org/10.1016/j.carbon.2023.118416](https://doi.org/10.1016/j.carbon.2023.118416)